MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/interact-03.md

     This creates a simple 10×10-meter floor.

 1. In order to add WebXR support, we need to call *createDefaultXRExperienceAsync*, which has a *Promise* result.
 For simplicity, we'll keep using the Promise.
 For real-world applications, you would convert this code to use the async/await pattern.
-Here is the updated version:
+Add this code to the createScene function:

     ```javascript
     var xrPromise = scene.createDefaultXRExperienceAsync({